dariomatias-dev/flutter_guide_web/README.md

 **Note**: This repository contains only the code for the official landing page.
 The source code for the Flutter mobile application is available in a separate repository.

+## Features

+- **Comprehensive Content:** Access a wide range of tutorials and guides covering various aspects of Flutter development.
+- **Categorized Information:** Content is organized into logical categories for easy navigation and learning.
+- **Code Snippets:** Includes practical code examples to help understand and implement Flutter concepts.
+- **Responsive Design:** Fully responsive for a great experience on all devices.

 ## Built With